 - To better estimate long-term trends in the troposphere related to air quality and climate from the regional to the global scale

 - To develop and improve air quality model processes and data assimilation in support of operational services including air quality forecasting and protocol monitoring

-For TROPOMI SRON has focused its activities on the SWIR spectrometer and its data products.
+For TROPOMI, SRON has focused its activities on the SWIR spectrometer and its data products.
 SRON, together with TNO, developed compact immersed reflection gratings for TROPOMI.
-Diffraction takes place inside the silicon thereby reducing the spectrometer volume by almost a factor 40 (~n3) which was crucial for the realisation of a SWIR spectrometer in TROPOMI.
-A dedicated breadboard programme at SRON was set-up to successfully demonstrate this new technology, showing its high efficiency and resolution.
-TROPOMI will fly the first immersed grating in space.
+Diffraction takes place inside the silicon thereby reducing the spectrometer volume by almost a factor 40 (~n3).
+A dedicated breadboard programme was set-up at SRON to successfully demonstrate this new technology.
+Sentinel-5p is the first space mission to harbor immersed gratings.

 In addition, SRON developed the SWIR detector read-out electronics and delivered a fully TV-characterised detector module to industry.

 As part of its co-Principal Investigator activities, SRON defined the SWIR science and instrument requirements, supported industry during the development and building phase in making SWIR-related instrument trade-offs, and supported industry during the on-ground calibration.